microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 ```

 When building release group, by default, it will trigger the task on all the packages within the release group.
 That also mean
-that scripts at the release group root is not considered.
+that scripts at the release group root are not considered.

 Release group root scripts support can be enabled by adding `fluidBuild.tasks` to the release group's `package.json`. `fluid-build`
 will follow the definition if specified for the task, or it will trigger the root script if the script doesn't invoke `fluid-build`.